-The aim of the survey was to locate, identify, evaluate and document sites, objects and structures of cultural significance found within the area in which it is proposed to develop a wild silk processing plant.
+The aim of the survey was to locate, identify, evaluate and document sites, objects and structures of cultural significance found within the area in which it is proposed to develop the intersite precinct.

-As no heritage sites occur in the study area, there would be no impact resulting from the proposed development.
+• As no heritage sites occur in the study area, there would be no impact resulting from the proposed development of the housing estate.